 A Year in Review: July 2014-July 2015

 The Vendedy story has captured the hearts of thousands within the past year.
 Prior to incorporating in July 2014, the founder traveled to over 30 countries tracking the complexities of street markets and meeting with various street vendors because of the connection the personal project had to her past.
-Christine Souffrant is a descendent of 3 generations of street vendors from Haiti and lived most of her childhood street vending alongside her mother and grandmother in the streets of Haiti and New York.
+Christine Souffrant is a descendant of 3 generations of street vendors from Haiti and lived most of her childhood street vending alongside her mother and grandmother in the streets of Haiti and New York.
 After completing an undergraduate degree at Dartmouth with a Bill Gates scholarship, she started a career in banking before quitting 2 years later to pursue a masters degree in Dubai and launch the project that is known today as Vendedy.

 In March 2014, the founder of Vendedy entered a global competition to join 1000 university students selected as global change makers at the Clinton Global Initiative University Summit.
-It was an incredible experience and was the foundation for a pilot project in Brazil during the World Cup, a pilot test in Haiti during the month of September with over 8 global volunteers, and a beta launch in November with 10 of the top 100 vendors of Port au Prince.
+It was an incredible experience and was the foundation for a pilot project in Brazil during the World Cup in August 2014, a pilot test in Haiti during the month of September 2014 with over 8 global volunteers, and a beta launch in November 2014 with 10 of the top 100 vendors of Port au Prince.
 With vendors earning up to 14X their annual income in 2 weeks on the Vendedy bidding network, partnerships press networks came streaming in to follow the progression of this new social enterprise startup.
 The year ended with 3 market pilots in two highly volatile street market countries- Brazil & Haiti- and a partnership with IBM.
-Expectations was mounting on whether Vendedy could actually digitize access to street market products on a platform set to launch in 2015.
+Expectations were mounting on whether Vendedy could actually digitize access to street market products on a platform set to launch in 2015.

 What’s Next for 2016?